-When presented effectively, data are engaging, comprehensible, relevant, and meaningful to your stakeholders.
+When presented effectively, data are engaging, comprehensible, relevant, and meaningful to your data consumers.
 Data become more than a set of numbers; they are transformed into compelling evidence, a call to action, an answer, or a focused question.
 Given the potential of data to drive programmatic and systemic improvement, effective data visualization is a must.
 The purpose of this toolkit is to help state Part C and Part B staff in particular effectively create and present data visuals.
 For each data visualization topic, a comprehensive set of resources and information is provided including design principles, data considerations, accessibility tips, general how-to’s, examples, and sample tools.
-This Overview on Data Visualization provides general information and resources that supplement the toolkit.

 This toolkit was originally created in 2016 in partnership with The National Center for Systemic Improvement (NCSI).
 It was revised in 2018 and again in 2022.
 In the latest revision, the DaSy team added guidance on how to consider equity when creating data visualizations, refreshed recommended resources and tools, and reorganized the structure of the toolkit to make it easier to use.

 If you require an accommodation to access any DaSy Resource, please contact DaSy.